No Love Have I

 This album also contains the original version of Someone is Looking For Someone Like You.
 Written by

-Gail, this song has since been translated and recorded in seven languages by such internationally known artists as Nana Mouskouri.
-It also appeared on a Gospel album recorded by
+Gail, this song has since been recorded and translated into seven languages by such internationally known artists as Nana Mouskouri and Susan McCann.
+It also appeared on a Gospel

-Gail wrote Bucket to The South while driving to Texas to meet her biological father after 23 years of
+Bucket to The South was written by Gail while driving to Texas to meet her biological father after 23 years of

 This LP has long since been discontinued and is now considered a collector's item.
 It was re-released on CD format in 2002 and is